How Many Keywords Should You Use for SEO

 According to the Ahrefs experts, diving into related subtopics is key to fully exploring a subject, and secondary keywords help you do just that

 Here’s an example they throw down: Picture Google as a massive bookstore.
 So, imagine you stroll in, looking for the ultimate beginner’s guide to gardening.
-Now, wouldn’t it be dope if the store assistant hooks you up with a guide that breaks down the basics in simple terms and satisfies other peeps?
+Wouldn’t it be dope if the store assistant hooks you up with a guide that breaks down the basics in simple terms and satisfies other peeps?
 You wouldn’t even need to think about checking out other guides.

 That’s how Google rolls, in a nutshell.
 The search engine tries to understand what you’re after and delivers the most helpful results while keeping some options low.